mindursauditless/thethings/modules/content-quality/framework.md

 # Framework for Content Quality Module

 ## Strategy Directives
-- Do not recommend content updates unless there is clear evidence of thin content, missing headers, extremely poor performance, off-topic text, or duplicate patterns.
+- try to avoid recommend content updates unless there is clear evidence of thin content, missing headers, extremely poor performance, off-topic text, or duplicate patterns.
 - Never suggest generic improvements like “add more content.”
 Instead, specify exactly what content is missing and why it matters.
 - Base every recommendation on real user data from the CSV (e.g., low word count, irrelevant text, missing H1, etc.)
 - we're focusing on services, locations, homepage, menu page, the most important pages for gaining customers or leads.

+- If a useful insight can be logically inferred from patterns in the data (e.g. repeated structures, high frequency, consistent gaps), you're allowed to do so — but be transparent.

+Avoid making guesses about missing information.
+If a data point is missing, describe the implications of that absence or recommend how it could be collected.

+These templates should be added to the overall report.
+You are helping build the full report and we want to provide real actionable insights.
+We don't want lame obvious recommendations like you need more content on your thin pages.... give them actual guidance on what the pages should look like, what should be the focus/target of those pages, what the benefit/impact would be of improving them and use specific examples.

+Our goal isn't to repeat issues they already know about from the csv data...
+We want to provide actual insights and recommendations.

 ## Template Option